gitqwerty777/JAV-Info/README.md

 You can do dry run to check the rename progress and then execute without retrieving data again.

-Failed requests will also be saved, clean database if something looks wrong.
+Failed requests will also be saved, clean the database if something went wrong.

 ## Note